Eltoney/Eltoney/README.md

 <h1 align="center">Hi 👋, I'm Ali Ahmed Eltoney</h1>
-<h3 align="center">Fresh Software Engineer</h3>
+<h3 align="center">Software Engineer</h3>

-- 🌱 As a Junior Software Developer specializing in Django, I have honed my skills in backend development and CI/CD pipeline management using Github Actions and AWS.
+- 🌱 As a Software Developer specializing in Django, I have honed my skills in backend development and CI/CD pipeline management using Github Actions and AWS.
 I was part of a dynamic remote team in an innovative Indian startup that empowers stock investors with effective portfolio management solutions.

 Over this project, I have not only deepened my knowledge of Django, AWS, and Digital Ocean but also expanded my repertoire with Java and Javascript.
 My responsibilities have ranged from developing new functionalities in Django applications and ensuring code quality through rigorous testing to troubleshooting and resolving complex bugs.
 I take pride in my proactive involvement in managing the CI/CD process via GitHub Actions and AWS servers, which has significantly optimized the efficiency of our software development lifecycle.